 The Living Library Project aims to share human stories of immigration and integration.

-The Living Library features four immigrants with unique and compelling stories of transition, settlement, and belonging.
-Organizations and individuals can book a featured immigrant to share their story at a gathering, staff event, or classroom and learn more about their immigrant experience and culture.
+The Living Library features four newcomers with unique and compelling stories of transition, settlement, and belonging.
+Organizations and individuals can book a featured newcomer to share their story at a gathering, staff event, or classroom and learn more about their newcomer experience and culture.
 The Living Library will introduce new speakers and stories every four months.

 Get to know our speakers below and more about their stories.
 Speakers can be booked for speaking engagements beginning October 1.

 To book a speaker, please contact Bhisham: email@example.com or (705) 743-0882.

 Bhisham K. Ramoutar

 3 Countries.
 5 Cities.
 11 Houses.
 A Journey in Redefining "Home" and "Belonging"

 Bhisham has been an immigrant for as long as he can remember.
 It was a defining part of his identity before he even realised it.
 Originally from Trinidad & Tobago, Bhisham lived in Guyana for 13 years before moving to Canada in 2013 to attend Trent University.
 After taking a class in “Community Development” during his third year of university, Bhisham became engaged in a process of redefining what the concept of “home” means to him.
 Drawing on his experiences in 3 Countries.
 5 Cities.
 11 Houses. and his work at the New Canadians Centre as the Outreach Worker, Bhisham will share what home and belonging now means to him.

 Themes: Post-Secondary Education; Concept of Home; Importance of Community